For example, here is a statement I saw again and again, on literally dozens of sites:

 Therefore, I would only use large amounts (2 tablespoons or more) of pure Bentonite Clay in the short-term for detox or to stop diarrhea and then get yourself on the high dose probiotic supplementation that will address the root-cause of your diarrhea.
 For two weeks at a time, every so often, high dose bentonite clay provides a good, but gentle detoxification – and then follow with oral probiotics and Jini’s Probiotic Retention Enema.

-However, your best option for alleviating ongoing diarrhea or constipation may be to use the MetaCleanse blend since it contains a combination of psyllium, flaxseed and bentonite clay.
-But, since it only has a small amount of bentonite per serving, it is safe for ongoing use and of course you would not use it together with your probiotics anyway.
+However, your best option for alleviating ongoing diarrhea or constipation may be to use a combination of psyllium, flaxseed and bentonite clay.
+As long as you only use a small amount of bentonite per serving, it is safe for ongoing use and of course you would not use it together with your probiotics anyway.

 A rule of thumb if you are using ANY detox, or stool bulking agent, or ‘intestinal broom’ is to take it 2 hours away from your probiotics – since you want your probiotics to implant and stick to your intestinal wall, not be carried or detoxed out!

 Bentonite Combination For Constipation

 So here’s another important distinction: If you use just bentonite clay on its own (1 tablespoon or more), it absorbs a lot of water and so can be used to stop diarrhea, or in people with normal bowel function, it can cause constipation.

 BUT, when it’s used in smaller amounts and in combination with stool bulking/softening agents like ground flaxseed, psyllium or chia it relieves constipation, because it makes your stools soft and spongy; stimulating peristalsis and making them easier to pass.
 Hence, in both conditions, it helps avoid hemorrhoids.